AdobeDocs/commerce-operations.en/help/installation/next-steps/configuration.md

 ### Set up a message queue

-Since version 2.3.0, Adobe Commerce includes message queue functionality.
+Since version 2.3.0, Adobe Commerce has included message queue functionality.
 In earlier versions, it is available only for Adobe Commerce.

 *  [[!DNL RabbitMQ]](../../configuration/queues/message-queue-framework.md)